MrakDun-desu/BlockstackerDocs/Stat-counting.md

 All the stats are accessed by the `.` notation.

-Stats that are available in Blockstacker 0.3:
+Stats that are available in UStacker 0.3:
 - Score - 64bit integer
 - Level - string
 - LinesCleared - unsigned 32bit integer